codedeviate/nrun/README.md

 ``` bash
 # > nrun test
 ```
-or aomething else that is easier to remember and faster to type.
+or something else that is easier to remember and faster to type.

 And if you're not sure on which scripts there are available you can easily type
 ``` bash